I Not Stupid 3: Plot

-During the Science Preliminary Examination, Zi Hao is caught with the cheat notes by Mr. Lim.
-He is interrogated by Mr. Lee and Mr. Lim, but since the handwriting differs from his own, it is revealed that Rachel, another student, wrote the notes to help Jayden.
-Under interrogation, Jayden breaks down and confesses that his mother canes and verbally abuses him for losing to Zi Hao in academics.
-Zi Hao overhears this and, feeling sympathy for Jayden, deliberately lowers his own scores in the Mathematics Preliminary Examination by crossing out correct answers.
+During the Science Preliminary Examination, Zi Hao is caught with the cheat notes by Mr. Lim, another teacher.
+He is interrogated by Mr. Lee and Mr. Lim, but since the handwriting differs from his own, it is revealed that Rachel, another student, had written the notes to help Jayden.
+Under interrogation, Jayden breaks down and confesses that he had been caned and verbally abused by his mother for losing to Zi Hao in academics.
+Zi Hao overhears this and, being sympathetic towards Jayden, deliberately lowers his own score in the Mathematics Preliminary Examination by crossing out correct answers.

-Sophia is later summoned to a meeting with Mr. Lee regarding her mistreatment of Jayden.
-Feeling humiliated and defensive, she files a formal complaint against Mr. Lee, wrongly accusing him of interfering in her marital affairs with Kelvin Lee.
-The school principal, Mrs. Tan, attempts to resolve the issue, but after a heated argument, Mr. Lee resigns.
-His departure deeply saddens Class 6A, and they bid him farewell in tears.
+Chew is later summoned to a meeting with Mr. Lee regarding her mistreatment of Jayden.
+In retaliation, she files a formal complaint against him that falsely accuses him of interfering in her marital affairs.
+The school principal, Mrs. Tan, attempts to resolve the issue, but Mr. Lee resigns after a heated argument.
+Class 6A bids him farewell in tears.

-The following day, Jayden's Mother and Wang Zi Hao's Mother argue about Zi Hao intentionally losing marks.
-Furious, Sophia attempts to report Wen Ting to the Immigration and Checkpoints Authority to have her deported back to China.
-However, Jayden steps in to stop her, confronting his mother and saying he no longer wants a mother like her.
-Enraged, his mother slaps Jayden, who then runs into the street, resulting in a tragic car accident that leaves him in a coma.
+The following day, the mothers of both Jayden and Zi Hao argue about Zi Hao's intentional loss of marks.
+Chew attempts to report Wen Ting to the Immigration and Checkpoints Authority (ICA) to have her deported back to China.
+However, Jayden interferes, confronting her and saying that he no longer wants a mother like her.
+After being slapped by her, he runs into the street and enters a coma due to a car accident.

-Following the accident, his mother is consumed with guilt and sincerely apologises to Wen Ting.
+Following the accident, Chew is consumed with guilt and sincerely apologises to Wen Ting.
 Meanwhile, Zi Hao and his classmates complete the Primary School Leaving Examination (PSLE) and move on to different secondary schools.

-The film ends with Jayden waking up from his coma, choosing to enrol in a neighbourhood secondary school rather than a prestigious institution.
-His decision reflects the realisation that, regardless of school ranking, the key to success is simply studying hard and doing one’s best.
+The film ends with Jayden waking up from his coma and choosing to enrol in a neighbourhood secondary school rather than a prestigious institution.